-Patients need to meet the following 5 criteria to transition to outpatient management through the burn center:
+Patients need to meet the following 5 criteria to transition to outpatient management in the Burn Clinic.

-- 1. Pain controlled with oral meds - 2.
-Wound care can be performed by the patient or a designee to the satisfaction of the burn center staff (providers and nursing) - 3.
-Burn therapy (PT and/or OT) has recommended discharge to home and patient has demonstrated ability to perform their home exercise program - 4.
+- 1. Pain controlled with oral meds or alternative pain control plan - 2.
+Wound care can be performed by the patient or a designee to the satisfaction of the burn center staff following teaching providers and nursing) - 3.
+Burn therapy (PT/OT) has recommended discharge and the patient has demonstrated the ability to perform their home therapy program. - 4.
 Patient has a safe place to discharge to - 5.
-Patient is maintaining adequate fluid and nutrition intake - All discharging patients should have a discharge appointment set up in the Burn Clinic prior to discharge. - Discharge orders should be signed by 9:30 am for all discharges whenever possible. - Patient discharges should occur prior to 11:00 am whenever possible.
-Possible discharge dates should be discussed daily on MD/RN rounds to assist with communication to the hydro team for appropriate wound care teaching. - Caution should be used if considering discharge in a patient who has been admitted for <24 hours, these patients have a higher readmission rate on average.
+Patient is maintaining adequate PO intake - All discharging patients should have a discharge appointment set up in the Burn Clinic prior to discharge. - Discharge orders should be signed by 9:30 am for all discharges whenever possible and do not require the completion of rounds prior to order placement. - Patient discharges should occur prior to 11:00 am whenever possible.
+Possible discharge dates should be discussed daily on MD/RN rounds to assist with communication to the hydro team for appropriate wound care teaching.